FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Bookmarked by %s players=%s is the number of players.
 This appears above the bookmark star in a game that has been bookmarked.
 Example here: http://lichess.org/analyse/vyvcbk8s.

-View in full size=The alt text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
+View in full size=The title text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
 These small boards are most prominent in the "Games" pages (http://lichess.org/games).
 Clicking one of these small boards brings you to the game's unique page.

 Sign out=This is part of the profile dropdown on the top of every page when you are signed in to an account.